shuangxia/self-driving-car-engineer/P3-submission/writeup.md

 #### 2. Creation of the Training Set

 I used the training set provided by the course.

+##### use side camera

 I noticed that a lot of the time the car was heading straight ahead with the steering angle being 0.
 To add more training cases to the set I selected images from the left and right camera, treating them as they are from the the centre camera and modify the steering angle by add/substracting a correction of 0.2.

+##### add augamentation

 I also applied image augamentation by flipping the images to simulate the anti-clockwise driving on the same track.